SherZXH/refined-security-analysis-msis/README.md

 - Compares with Core-SVP baseline

 ## Contributing
- - For questions about code implementation or experimental reproduction:
+-For questions about code implementation or experimental reproduction:

- - Check the detailed README files in each experiment subdirectory
+-Check the detailed README files in each experiment subdirectory

- - Review the logs in logs/ for expected output formats
+-Review the logs in logs/ for expected output formats

- - Examine data/ for input/output examples
+-Examine data/ for input/output examples

- - Contact the authors for specific implementation questions
+-Contact the authors for specific implementation questions